Supply of Air/Sea Stores

 Movement of sea stores from one FTZ or foreign territory to another FTZ or foreign territory for re-export or storage

 Please note that ship spares meant for installation onto vessels while the vessels are in Singapore are subject to GST payment and should not be declared as sea stores.
-You are required to take up the relevant In-Payment (GST) permits and report your input tax claims directly to the Inland Revenue Authority of Singapore (IRAS) during the corresponding accounting period.
-Alternatively, companies under IRAS Major Exporter Scheme (MES) or Import GST Deferment Scheme (IGDS) may take up the relevant In-Non-Payment permits to import such ship spares meant for installation onto vessels while the vessels are in Singapore.
+You are required to obtain the relevant In-Payment (GST) permits and report your input tax claims directly to the Inland Revenue Authority of Singapore (IRAS) during the corresponding accounting period.
+Alternatively, companies under IRAS Major Exporter Scheme (MES) or Import GST Deferment Scheme (IGDS) may obtain the relevant In-Non-Payment permits to import such ship spares meant for installation onto vessels while the vessels are in Singapore.

 Duty and/or GST-Paid or Accounted Sea Stores